 With the data loaded automatically to your spreadsheet, you can build custom reports, pivot tables, and dashboards and share them easily with your teammates, partners, and third parties.

 Alternatively, you can connect this auto-updating spreadsheet to a professional data visualization tool to create advanced reports or dashboards.

 There cannot be an exact definition of good or bad for Salesforce reports.
 You can use them for your basic reporting needs, and they are good for that.
 At the same time, Salesforce reports are limited in functionalities compared to Google Sheets or Excel, where you can implement complex calculations.
-Not to mention progressive data visualization tools like Tableau or Data Studio where the real magic happens 🙂
+Not to mention progressive data visualization tools like Tableau or Looker Studio where the real magic happens 🙂

 So, if you feel that native reports are more than enough for your reporting, then you’re all good.
 If they are not, it’s time to go beyond Salesforce and consider external reporting as a go option.
 Good luck with your data!Back to Blog